Revenue System Strategy

 • Constant pressure to generate more leads

-Most companies don’t have a pipeline problem.
+Most companies do not have a pipeline problem.
 They have a system problem disguised as activity.

-If you’re still thinking in marketing, sales, and pipeline as separate functions, you’re not managing growth.
-You’re reacting to it.
+If you are still thinking about marketing, sales, and pipeline as separate functions, you are not managing growth.
+You are reacting to it.

 The Bottom Line

-Revenue doesn’t come from effort.
+Revenue does not come from effort alone.
 It comes from alignment.

-If your system is broken, more activity won’t fix it.
+If your system is broken, more activity will not fix it.

 They need a better revenue system.

-Why Most Companies Don’t Need a VP of Sales.
-They Need a CRO
+Most Companies Don’t Need a VP of Sales.
+They Need a Revenue System.

 Still thinking in funnels instead of systems?